Danger Days: The True Lives of the Fabulous Killjoys: Composition and lyrical themes

 In music videos and promotional material, the band members would portray their "Killjoy" alter-egos: "Party Poison" (Gerard Way), "Jet-Star" (Ray Toro), "Fun Ghoul" (Frank Iero), and "The Kobra Kid" (Mikey Way).
 The music video for "Na Na Na" shows the Killjoys' daily lives until Korse defeats them and captures "The Girl," while the video for "Sing" shows the Killjoys' rescue mission to get her back.

 When asked about the album's title in a November 2010 interview, frontman Gerard Way said that "Danger Days is what it takes to do something great.
 It refers to us, to the fans, for all we know and artists who helped shape the album".
 Rolling Stone calls Danger Days a total rejection of the rock infladísimo celebrity.
 "Na Na Na" presents criticism of consumerist culture of the United States.
 The band described the main theme of "SING" as "subversion, and to delve under the skin of certain individuals politically, socially, and also to reach national television to talk about how we feel about the world."
 Toro calls "S/C/A/R/E/C/R/O/W" a psychedelic song that "shows the artistic side of the band," and was heavily inspired by songs like "Lucy in the Sky with Diamonds" by the Beatles.
-The final track, "Vampire Money," was a reaction to the band being asked to do a song for The Twilight Saga.
-Gerard Way said that the reason the song was on the album was because "there's a lot of people chasing that fucking money.
+The final track, "Vampire Money", was a reaction to the band being asked to do a song for The Twilight Saga.
+Gerard Way said that the reason behind the song's inclusion on the album was "there's a lot of people chasing that fucking money.
 Twilight?'
 A lot of people around us were like, 'Please, for the love of God, do this fucking movie.'
 But we'd moved on."

 Promotion

 The band posted a teaser trailer for the album on September 17, 2010, via their official YouTube account, titled "Art Is the Weapon".
-On September 19, 2010, the band announced "The World Contamination Tour", taking place in parts of the UK, France, Amsterdam and Germany.
+On September 19, 2010, the band announced "The World Contamination Tour", taking place in parts of the UK, France, the Netherlands and Germany.
 This was followed by US radio dates in December before moving onto Japan, a full Europe tour, a US tour, European festivals and the Honda Civic Tour with Blink-182 in 2011.